stephan-kim/stephan-kim.github.io/_posts/2016-08-22-its-happening.markdown

 before the brige accross the Salzach river</a>.
 The hiking path can be a bit slippery when it's rainy, but you'll be rewarded, check out some pictures on the
 <a href="https://de.wikipedia.org/wiki/Salzach%C3%B6fen" target="_blank">german
 wikipedia page</a>.
-There's a restaurant at the top, we recommend their deer ragout, or anything with mushrooms and/or dumplings.
+There's a restaurant at the top, we recommend the view and their deer ragout, or anything with mushrooms (aka "Knödel") and/or dumplings.

 ![Salzach Gorge](https://upload.wikimedia.org/wikipedia/commons/thumb/3/3f/Salzachoefen_20040828.jpg/311px-Salzachoefen_20040828.jpg)